NehemiahK/recipe-app/README.md

 What you will still need to setup:
 - There is a folder i made called config with a file key.js, here you export your keys.
 - Your own mongodb (live or local)
-- Facebook clinet key and app key
+- Facebook client key and app key